baitsalem/idamalanalysis/README.md

 Plugin for IDA PRO (cf. idamalanalysis_v1.0 branch)

-Tt is an IDA Pro extension that facilitates the task of malware analysis with a current focus on x86 Windows.
+It's an IDA Pro extension that facilitates the task of malware analysis with a current focus on x86 Windows.
 It consists of multiple tabs, containing functionality to achieve different goals:

 - Identification of semantically interesting locations in the analysis target
 - Seamless access to MSDN documentation of Windows API